Philips Venezia Table Lamp – 1960s Philips Catalogue Picture

 Manufacturer: Koninklijke Philips, Eindhoven, The Netherlands.

-Other versions: This Marcello Cuneo table lamp exists in several sizes, models and colours.
+Other versions: This Philips Venezia table lamp exists in a few sizes, models and colours.
+This one is model Venezia 02.

 Always said that this lamp is a design of Marcello Cuneo and produced by Gabbianelli, but it is NOT.
 This lamp is named Venezia and won an iF Design Award in 1974.
 It also does not appear on the website of Marcello Cuneo.
 Remarkable for a lamp that has won an award.

-Often you find them labelled en pressed in the bottom with SC3 Italy, never with a Gabbianelli label.
-In all probability SC3, an Italian ceramics company, produced the lamps for Philips and also sold them under their name in a later stadium.
-This lamp is often named model SC3, designed by Marcello Cuneo… but there are many different models, all with the SC3 label.
+Often you find them labelled and pressed in the bottom with SC3 Italy, never with a Gabbianelli label.
+In all probability is SC3 an Italian ceramics company that produced these lamps for Philips and also sold them under their name.
+This lamp is often named model SC3, designed by Marcello Cuneo… but many different models exist, all with the SC3 label.

 The mistake is understandable, these lamps and the ceramics are very similar with the glazing of Gabbianelli.
 But at that time many companies produced similar colourful ceramics.
 The Italian Sicart company is a fine example.
 Especially the Pino Spagnolo designs are reminiscent.